The display is arguably the second-most important piece of hardware in a laptop. After all, it’s the means by which you actually use the device.

 Microsoft and HP collaborated in 1996 to create a standard color space known as sRGB.
 As you might imagine, it’s most relevant to computers.
 A color space is a standard gamut of colors that displays should be capable of reproducing.

 These days, most laptops you purchase can handle most of the sRGB color space.
-Even most midrange IPS display can handle around 90 percent or better.
+Even most midrange IPS displays can handle around 90% or better.
 That’s why by today’s standards, we often test color gamut using the AdobeRGB color space.
-Though it is less important than sRGB, only the highest-quality laptop panels handle over three quarters of this color space.
+Although it is less important than sRGB, only the highest-quality laptop panels handle over three-quarters of this color space.